The 4 Best Korean Webtoons [+ Study Guide for Korean Learners]

-As it turns out, webtoons aren’t just a convenient format for enjoying some light reading on your phone or laptop, they’re also an excellent way to sharpen your Korean skills.
+As it turns out, webtoons are also an excellent way to sharpen your Korean skills.

-We’ll talk about what they are and how to read them in such a way that you can learn Korean while going through the exciting twists and turns of a story.
+In this guide, I’ll talk about how to read them in such a way that you can learn Korean while going through the exciting twists and turns of a story.

 So buckle up, this is going to be an exhilarating ride!